dataesr/bso-publications/doc/bso.md

 Estimating APC for each journal article remains difficult as few open sources exist.
 We leverage on the openAPC database (at the publication level) and on the DOAJ data (at the ISSN level).
 We use the following heuristics to estimate the APC of a publication :

- - If the DOI is not open access with a free copy on the publisher webpage, there is no APC estimation to make.
+ - If the DOI is not in open access with a free copy on the publisher webpage, there is no APC estimation to make.

  - Else, if the DOAJ specifies there are no APC for the ISSN, then it is a Diamond DOAJ OA, with no APC.